What is an Executor of an Estate?

 The executor may not, under any circumstances, sign an unsigned will, even if he or she believes the decedent intended to sign the will.
 Wills are only valid when they have been signed by the decedent in a legal manner prior to their death.
 The executor may not change the terms of the will or the beneficiaries in the will.
 Even in cases where the executor believes the decedent would have wanted a change made, he or she may only carry out the wishes stated by the decedent in their will.

-Contact Eric Gullotta with Questions Regarding Executor of Estate
+Contact Eric Gullotta with Questions Regarding the Responsibilities of An Executor of An Estate

-If you have been named executor of estate and have questions, attorney Eric Gullotta can answer those questions in a comprehensive, yet easy-to-understand manner.
+If you have been named executor of estate and have questions about the responsibilities of an executor, attorney Eric Gullotta can answer those questions in a comprehensive, yet easy-to-understand manner.
 The Gullotta Law Group can ensure that being the executor of a loved one’s will goes as smoothly and quickly as possible.
 We can guide you through the process, helping you handle the many duties of an executor and deal with any unexpected problems along the way.
 Contact the Gullotta Law Group today.